Ameba-AIoT/ameba-iot-docs/ameba/src/at_command/at_command_file_system.rst

 .. note::
    When the `operation` is set to `write`, the system will enter :ref:`TT mode <transparent_transmission>` upon receiving this command.
+   The File System AT commands are all executed in the ``AT`` directory.